HIPAA Privacy Notice

 This Notice of Privacy Practices describes how Gerber Life Insurance Company ("We") may use and disclose your "protected health information" (PHI) to carry out treatment, payment or healthcare operations and for other purposes that are permitted or required by law.
 It describes your rights to access and control your protected health information.
 Protected health information is information about you, including demographic information, that may identify you and that relates to your past, present or future physical or mental health condition and related healthcare services.

-We are required to maintain the privacy of your health information and to provide you with a notice as to our legal duties and privacy practices with respect to information we collect and maintain about you.
+We are required to maintain the privacy of your health information and to provide you with a notice as to our legal duties and privacy practices with respect to PHI we collect and maintain about you, and to notify affected individuals following a breach of unsecured PHI.
 We are required to abide by the terms of this Notice of Privacy Practices.
 We may change the terms of our notice at any time.
 Any new notice will be given to you by mail upon your request and will be effective for all PHI that we maintain at that time.

 How we may use or disclose your protected health information